Advertisement

 How to cut and wash

-Once the leeks are washed, gently pat them dry with a clean kitchen towel or paper towel, or leave them to air dry for a few minutes before using them in your recipe.
+• Dry.
+Pat dry with a clean kitchen towel or let air dry for a few minutes before cooking.

 How to cook with them

-• Saute them: One of the easiest ways to cook leeks is to saute them in a little bit of olive oil or vegan butter.
-Heat the oil or butter in a skillet over medium-high heat, add the sliced leeks, and cook for a few minutes until they are tender and lightly browned.
-Season with salt and pepper to taste.
+• Sautéed.
+Heat olive oil or butter in a skillet over medium heat.
+Add the sliced leeks and cook for a few minutes until tender and lightly golden.
+Season with salt and pepper.

-Roast them: Roasting leeks bring out their sweet and savory flavors.
-Cut the leeks into large pieces, drizzle them with olive oil, and roast them in the oven at 400 degrees Fahrenheit for 15-20 minutes until tender and lightly browned.
+• Roasted.
+Cut leeks into large pieces, drizzle with olive oil, and roast at 400°F for 15 to 20 minutes until tender and caramelized.

 Keyword leeks